omnetpp/omnetpp/doc/src/userguide/neddoc.rst

    Opening the NED documentation generator

 The IDE can generate documentation for multiple projects at the same time.
-Other options control the content of the documentation including what kind of diagrams will be generated and whether NED sources should be included.
+Other options control the content of the documentation, including what kind of diagrams will be generated and whether NED sources should be included.
 You can enable doxygen to generate C++ documentation that will be cross-linked from the NED documentation.
 The tool can generate the output into each project as configured in the project-specific settings, or into a separate directory.
 The latter is useful for exporting standalone documentation for several complex projects at once.